 The Treasury Department will review the application to see whether it meets all of the legal requirements under Federal law.
 If the application meets all of those requirements, the Treasury Department is required to approve the application.
 If the application does not meet the legal requirements, the Treasury Department will deny the application.
-The Treasury Department will have until April 6, 2018 to make a decision.
+Although Treasury has up to 225 days to review the application and make a final decision, it is anticipated that the Treasury Department will make a decision on this application in time for an October 1, 2018 effective date.